 Glaze

 - Place confectioners' sugar in a liquid measuring cup; stir in lemon juice (glaze should be thick, yet pourable).
-Add more sugar or lemon juice, as necessary, to achieve a pourable consistency.2 cups confectioners sugar, pinch kosher salt, 4 tablespoons fresh lemon juice
+Add more sugar or lemon juice, as necessary, to achieve a pourable consistency.2 cups confectioners sugar, pinch kosher salt, 4 Tablespoons fresh lemon juice

 - Pour over the cooled cake.
 Allow to set for 30 minutes for the glaze to harden.